Joban-Bhangu77/Joban-Bhangu77/README.md

 🚀 Future goal: To build a tech-driven business that creates impact, empowers people, and pushes innovation forward.

-🙏 I deeply believe in Waheguru, which guides me with strength, humility, and purpose every day.
+🙏 I deeply believe in Waheguru Ji, which guides me with strength, humility, and purpose every day.